APPLYING FOR GRADUATION

-Applications for December 2018 graduation were due March 1.
+Applications for May or Summer 2019 graduation were due October 1, 2018.
 Students can still apply, but there is a $50 late fee.
-Applications for May or Summer 2019 graduation are due October 1, 2018.
+Applications for December 2019 graduation are due March 1 and October 1 is the deadline for May 2020.
 There is no penalty for applying early.
-The Graduation Application is available on Pipeline, in the “Student Records” section.
+The Graduation Application is available on Pipeline in the "Student Records" section.